As a more holistic farmer, folks ask me if we castrate our piglets. Here’s my answer.

-Male piglets are castrated as a way to control hormones, which affect the taste of meat to people sensitive to them.
-They also effect the behavior of the animal.
+Male piglets are castrated as a way to control hormones, which affect the taste of meat in people sensitive to them.
+They also affect the behavior of the animal.
 As the young boar enters puberty, the testicles produce Andosterone and cause an increase in Skatole, which causes undesirable traits.

-Andosterone is a male sexual hormone and pheremone in most mamals.
-It has a similar action to testosterone, but at a lower level.
-It’s primary negitive trait in pigs is the smell and thus flavor (mostly coming from the olfactory sense).
+Andosterone is a male sexual hormone and pheromone in most mammals.
+It has a similar action to testosterone but at a lower level.
+Its primary negative trait in pigs is the smell and thus flavor (mostly coming from the olfactory sense).
 It’s a strong musk described as a sweaty urine smell.

-It’s stored in the fatty tissues and is temprature affectuive, meaning cooking the pork will make the smell much stronger.
+It’s stored in fatty tissues and is temperature effective, meaning cooking the pork will make the smell much stronger.
 In nature, boars have a lot of andosterone.
 It helps them breed and find mates.
-It also causes them to be more competitive and seek to establish a male dominance in the pack.
+It also causes them to be more competitive and seek to establish male dominance in the pack.

-Skatole is another affected pheremone in pigs.
-The word literallty means poop in the greek.
-It’s a stout smelling pheremone that’s produced in the colon.
+Skatole is another affected pheromone in pigs.
+The word literally means poop in the Greek.
+It’s a stout-smelling pheromone that’s produced in the colon.
 It’s also found in the saliva.
 When a boar is neat a sow in heat, he will often salivate excessively, putting out more pheromones.

-The production of both androsterone and skatole are controlled by the testicles.
-Both are stored in the fatty tissue, and both smell and taste bad is you are sensitive to it.
+The production of both androsterone and skatole is controlled by the testicles.
+Both are stored in the fatty tissue, and both smell and taste bad if you are sensitive to it.
 About half of the people find it repulsive and the other half can’t tell or simply don’t mind.

 Are Uncastrated Boars Aggressive?